aknsal/aknsal-WebD/README.md

 > More about [pbkdf2](https://www.geeksforgeeks.org/node-js-crypto-pbkdf2-method/)

 ## Verify Password
-Salt, hash, and password are passes as parameters in `verifypassword()`.
-A hash is generated using password and salt ans is mathced with the hash already present in adtebase if they are same user is authenticated.
+Salt, hash, and password are passed as parameters in `verifypassword()`.
+A hash is generated using password and salt and is matched with the hash already present in the database.
+If they are same, user is authenticated.

 ## Getting a User Profile
 We can get a user profile by the route `/user/profile/{username}`. where `username` is the username of user.
 To get only the posts of one user first a search query is made in user collection using the `model.findOne()` method by the parameter of username to get the user.
-Then another query is made in posts collection by `model.find()` method by passing the parameter as `{userId : user._id}` which gives an array of posts by that user.
+Then another query is made in posts collection by `model.find()` method by passing the parameter as `{userId : user._id}` which gives an array of all the posts by that user.
 This is all done in a try catch block.
 ```javascript
 try {
         let authenticated = false;  //initially user will be unauthenticated